kyliemccabe1/Project-DW/Data/README.md

+In this folder you will find the CSV files

+Here is the data dictionary:

 | FIELD | Type |Description |
 | ------ | ------ | ------
 | Address_x | Object | Full street address of the restaurant.